bs3236/ICE/README.md

   2) Using dynamic household income thresholds for the 20th and 80th percentile incomes from 2009 US Census Data, all households independent of race
   3) Using dynamic household income thresholds for the 20th and 80th percentile incomes from 2009 US Census Data, Black and White only households

-ICE was calculated at the core-based statistical area (CBSA) and county levels.
+ICE was computed at the core-based statistical area (CBSA) and county levels.
 At the county level, the 20th and 80th percentile household was assigned by state.
 At CBSA level, the 20th and 80th percentile was assigned per each CBSA.

 ZCTAs were divided by urban and rural status.
 If a ZCTA overlapped 50% or more with a CBSA, it was labelled as "urban."
 If a ZCTA overlapped less than 50% with a CBSA, the CBSA was labelled as "rural".